kforkakarot/Data_Structures/README.md

 # Data_Structures
-Standard Traversal and Functions on Graphs and Trees Solution to standard Problems of DP , Backtracking , Greedy
+Standard Traversal and Functions on Graphs and Trees.
+Solution to standard Problems of DP , Backtracking , Greedy